 There are robust arrangements to make sure that information sharing systems comply with the Data Protection Act 1998.
 See Data Protection.

 The practice is committed to ensuring the safety of our patients and all team members.
-To this effect we have introduced this policy to identify all risks to them.
+To this effect, we have introduced this policy to identify all risks to them.
 All enquiries regarding this policy must be addressed to the Health and Safety Manager.
-We make best endeavor to remove risk and when this is not possible to reduce the risk to its minimum with appropriate control measures.
+We make the best endeavour to remove risk and when this is not possible to reduce the risk to its minimum with appropriate control measures.
 Our risk management includes but is not limited to:

 - Health and safety